 Another important risk factor for maintaining a healthy weight and reducing one's risk of cardiovascular disease is physical activity.
 When asked about opportunities for physical activity in the region, focus group members and interviewees shared several perspectives.
 Some reported good access to parks and other opportunities for physical activity.
 However, some stated that these were not equally distributed across the region.
+As one informant mentioned, "We have a fairly good park and recreation system, but not so much in lower income neighborhoods."
 Others commented on the region's lack of infrastructure such as sidewalks and bike routes.
-FIGURE 26 shows the location of parks in the Greater Houston area.
-Another factor affecting outdoor physical activity, according to some residents, is Texas' hot and dry climate.
-Given this, some residents mentioned that the region lacks low-cost opportunities for indoor physical activity such as gyms, community centers, and youth centers.
-Time for exercise was also identified as a substantial constraint for residents.
-As one informant stated, "[People] spend so much time commuting that by the time they get home they don't want to go somewhere to exercise."
+As one informant explained, "Houston has not invested in an infrastructure that creates an environment to provide for healthier living."
+FIGURE 30 (next page) shows the location of parks in the Greater Houston area.